UP-macroecology/Westermann_MasterThesis_E_Bison/README.md

   - For allelic diversity, genetic connectivity, abundance and occupancy probability relative values were calculated to compare across scenarios.
   - The script finishes by producing some descriptive statistics for all important measurements

+For the base model, a sensitivity analysis was carried out "Sensitivity_analysis.Rmd".
+Which parameters were altered and by how much can be found at the top of the script.